James Irvin (fighter): Independent promotions

 Houston Alexander revealed that he will face Irvin at Shark Fights 14 on March 11 in Lubbock, Texas.
 Shark Fights was ultimately forced to cancel the scheduled Irvin vs Alexander II bout after Irvin tested positive for steroids, along with Alexander sustaining an injury during training.
 Irvin tested positive for epitrenbolone metabolite trenbolone.
 A steroid used for muscle growth in body builders and farm animals.

 While currently suspended from competition in the United States, Irvin opted go to Europe for his next fight.
 He faced Mamed Khalidov in the main event of KSW 15 on March 19, 2011 and lost by submission.

 James Irvin has stated that 2011 will be his "learning year" and wants to earn his way back to the UFC in 2012.
 Since leaving the UFC he has gone 3-2-1.
 James has re-located his training to the UFC gym in Corona, and expects to return to action by December 2 when his suspension is lifted.
 He also hopes to continue fighting at 185 lbs if possible.
 On February 26, 2012 Irvin was scheduled to fight Brandon Halsey at Gladiator Challenge Bombs Away, but Halsey was replaced by Geovantie Davis the day of the fight.
 Irvin defeated Davis via TKO.
 This was his first win since late 2010.
 Irvin faced yet another Gladiator Challenge Opponent at their March 30 show, "Ringside."
 A late replacement for a previous unknown opponent, Mike LaFlair was not of the same caliber as Irvin and was mercifully taken down early and submitted at 1:22 of the first round.

 In his next fight, he fought Scott Rosa and lost by TKO (knees and punches) in round 2.

 Bellator MMA

 In May 2014, it was confirmed that Irvin had signed with Bellator MMA.
 He was expected to face Brennan Ward at Bellator 123 on September 5, 2014.
 However, the bout was cancelled.
 Irvin was then expected to face Brian Rogers at Bellator 125.
 Irvin pulled out of the bout due to injury and was replaced with Brett Cooper.

 Personal life

 Irvin is married.
 Irvin's family owns a construction business and he works construction when he is not fighting.
 Irvin’s brother, Jesse Irvin is a deputy with the Solano county Sheriffs office.
-As of 2015, Irvin is a Mixed Martial Arts Instructor and Coach at UFC Gym Ontario in Ontario, California.
+As of 2015, Irvin is a Mixed Martial Arts Instructor and Coach at UFC Gym Rocklin in Rocklin, California.